astropy/regions/docs/fits_region.rst

           1.0 ..
 4.0       5.0 ..
 8.0 polygon       0.0 ..
 0.0       0.0         8
          10.0 ..
 0.0       5.5 ..
 0.0  ROTBOX      10.0 ..
 0.0       0.0         9

-The `~regions.write_fits` and `~regions.read_fits_region`
-functions write as well as read from a file in addition to doing the region serialisation and parsing:
+The `~regions.write_fits` and `~regions.read_fits` functions write as well as read from a file in addition to doing the region serialisation and parsing:

 .. doctest-skip::